5 Things to Consider When Rates are Low

 There are a lot of options for what to do with this extra money!
 In fact, two or three of these choices may have caught your eye.

 Keeping track of all your financial goals—debt payments, holiday spending, travel, savings—might seem hard.
-SoFi Relay makes it possible to see all your expenses and income in one place.
-The app even helps you track your financial goals so you can decide if you’re putting that extra money to good use.
+The SoFi product suite via the SoFi app can help you track your financial goals so you can decide if you’re putting that extra money to good use.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s website .